oakestra/documentation/content/docs/contribute/git-hooks-guide.md

 ## Why `pre-commit`

-Git hooks are not shared across the repo, and it's only avaiable locally.
+Git hooks are not shared across the repo, and it's only available locally.
 This means every developer will need to implement their own hooks.
+Hence we use a tool called `pre-commit`.
+Through this tool, developers define a configuration file that is commited to the repository, ensuring that all contributors have access to the same hook configurations.

-Hence tool called `pre-commit`.
-The tool name `pre-commit` name is misleading as it implies it only provides pre-commit hooks.
-However it also provides other stages such as `pre-push`.
+*Note that the tool name, `pre-commit`, is misleading as it implies it only provides pre-commit hooks, however it also provides other stages/hooks such as `pre-push`.*

-Through this tool, developers define a configuration file that specifies what More information on the tool can be found [here](https://pre-commit.com/)
+More information on the tool can be found [here](https://pre-commit.com/)